mretegan/crispy/README.rst

 crispy
 ======

 Crispy is a graphical user interface that facilitates the simulation of core-level spectra.
 The interface provides a set of tools to generate input files, submit calculations, and analyze the results from external programs.
-It has a modular design and can be run on MacOS X, Linux, Windows platforms.
+It has a modular design and can be run on Mac OS X, Linux, Windows platforms.

 .. image:: doc/screenshot.png